quicwg/base-drafts/draft-ietf-quic-transport.md

 the ECN Capable Transport (ECT) codepoints -- ECT(0) or ECT(1) -- in the IP header {{!RFC8311}} of all outgoing packets.

-If an ECT codepoint set in the IP header is not bleached or otherwise corrupted by a network device, then a received packet contains either the codepoint sent by the peer or the Congestion Experienced (CE) codepoint set by a network device that is experiencing congestion.
+If an ECT codepoint set in the IP header is not corrupted by a network device, then a received packet contains either the codepoint sent by the peer or the Congestion Experienced (CE) codepoint set by a network device that is experiencing congestion.

-On receiving a packet with an ECT or CE codepoint, an endpoint that supports ECN increases the corresponding local ECT(0), ECT(1), or CE count that it maintains locally.
+On receiving a packet with an ECT or CE codepoint, an endpoint that supports ECN increases the corresponding ECT(0), ECT(1), or CE count, and includes these counters in subsequent (see {{processing-and-ack}}) ACK_ECN frames (see
+{{frame-ack-ecn}}).

 A packet detected by a receiver as a duplicate does not affect the receiver's local ECN codepoint counts to mitigate security concerns ({{security-ecn}}).

-An endpoint that supports ECN responds to packets received with ECT or CE codepoints when necessary (see {{processing-and-ack}}) with an ACK_ECN frame carrying the current state of its ECN counters (see {{frame-ack-ecn}}).

 If an endpoint receives a packet without an ECT or CE codepoint, it responds per
 {{processing-and-ack}} with an ACK frame.